Explore the features of some of our most endangered birds and the recovery programmes, techniques and technology that is helping them survive.

 Explore the importance of sand dunes and the impact of losing them.
 Find out about the largest coastal plant protection programme in the southern hemisphere.

-This activity is designed to introduce and re-enforce ideas about the impact of animal pests.
+This activity is designed to introduce and re-enforce ideas about the impact of introduced predators.
 It could also be used for plant pests, and to show the relationships between living things in a community.

 This activity introduces students to various ways people view and use our natural environments differently, and how people make decisions about access to and use of resources.